Cyanilux/URP_BlitRenderFeature/README.md

   - Could be used with Render Texture object source (rendered by a second camera) and Camera destination to apply it to the Main Camera

 ### Additional Features :
-- Option to set an `_InverseView` matrix (cameraToWorldMatrix), for shaders that might need it to handle calculations from screen space to world.
-For example, reconstructing world position from depth, see : https://twitter.com/Cyanilux/status/1269353975058501636
+- Option to set an `_InverseView` matrix (`_InverseViewStereo` while in Single Pass Instanced).
+Use the provided `Get Inverse View Matrix` subgraph to obtain this.
+For written shaders see FullscreenHelperFunctions.hlsl.
+This is mostly for shaders that need to reconstruct world position from the depth texture, see Examples folder.
 - (2020.2/v10+) Enabling generation of DepthNormals `(_CameraNormalsTexture)`

 ### Author / Sources :